orbisius/orbisius-child-theme-creator/readme.txt

 Just install the plugin and activate it.
 Then go to Admin > Appearance > Orbisius Child Theme Creator.
 Then click on a theme and the plugin will create a child theme for you.

+= After my child theme is created can I remove the plugin safely? = Yes, you can, however, the plugin comes with a double editor which is pretty awesome.
+It allows you to copy and paste from one theme to another without changing screens.

 = How to disable Orbisius Theme Editor Plugin? =
 Just put this line right after the first <?php tag in the wp-config.php.
 This will also remove the WordPress' Theme/Plugin editors as well.